Updated at 12:30 p.m. Friday, May 22, 2020

 Is BC Transit operating?

-BC Transit will continue to provide service to the campus and community for urgent and absolutely necessary travel only, i.e. to the pharmacy or grocery store.
+BC Transit provides free service to the campus and community for urgent and absolutely necessary travel only, i.e. to the pharmacy or grocery store.
 Schedule updates are available on the BC Transit website.
 Continue to visit this link as scheduling is subject to change.
+All BC Transit riders are required to wear face coverings.

 Is Safe Ride operating?